 Yes, you are busy and you receive hundreds of applications for your open positions—many of which are unqualified.
 You are also hesitant to give bad news to a qualified candidate.
 You are especially hesitant to call because candidates ask for feedback.
 This is uncomfortable for employers when the correct answer is that the hiring team liked another applicant more.
 Sympathy to you.
 Some candidate communication is difficult.

 For instance, rejecting a job candidate is always tough when the candidate is both qualified and liked.
 Other times, you breathe a sigh of relief that you avoided making a bad choice for your organization.

-Among job searching candidates currently, their biggest complaint is the disrespect with which they are treated by HR offices.
-Unfortunately, no communication appears to be the norm.
+Among job-searching candidates currently, the biggest complaint is the disrespect with which they are treated by HR offices.
+Unfortunately, no communication, or "ghosting," appears to be the norm.
 This leaves applicants wondering if you have even received their job application materials.

 If the candidate takes time to participate in an interview, the candidate expects feedback following the interview so that he or she understands the ongoing status of your recruitment process.
 Veiled in unshared mystery, every employer takes a different path to hiring employees.
 Your candidates deserve to know yours.

 Yes, employers are very busy.
 You are also currently swamped with applications for every job you post.
 But communication with your candidates is critical to your status as an employer of choice.

 Many employers disagree with this advice, but it is recommended that you call a candidate as soon as you determine that the candidate is not the right person for the job.
 Many employers wait until the end of the interview cycle, perhaps as long as waiting for a new employee to start the job, to notify unsuccessful candidates.